 Less Cleaning

 Less stuff and a smaller space means less cleaning.
 Almost every household chore will be easier and less time-consuming in your new home.
 You will have fewer square feet to vacuum and mop, smaller surfaces to dust, and less to tidy.
-Downsizing will save you time and effort if you handle your own cleaning or money if you hire a cleaning service.
+Downsizing will save you time and effort if you handle your own cleaning, or save money if you hire a cleaning service.

 Less Financial Stress